bericontraster/bericontraster.github.io/_posts/tryhackme/2024-11-18-whiterose.md

 ```
 {: .nolineno }

-The scan revealed two vhosts `www` and `admin` Let’s add both of them to the host file.
+The scan revealed two vhosts `www` and `admin`.
+Let’s add both of them to the host file.

 ```
 # Pentest Network